 In addition, the Companies Act, 2013, states that it is mandatory for a company to transfer a stipulated percentage of the profits to reserves prior to declaring and distributing dividends.
 The percentage generally ranges between 2.5 and 10 percent.
 Another risk that companies need to account for is foreign exchange risk.
-Under the current FEMA regime, dividends can be freely repatriated through the automatic route.
+Under the Foreign Exchange Management Act (FEMA), dividends can be freely repatriated through the automatic route.
 However, preferential dividends are subject to some caps.

 Under Section 2(22) of the IT Act, distribution from accumulated profits are treated as dividends.
 The remaining amount is deemed capital gains.

 In terms of DTAAs, the DDT credits need to be examined.
 In addition, tax on capital gains can be applicable in either the source country or resident country, or be dependent on the specific DTAA that applies to each transaction.